 Video: How to save on a national park vacation

-It’s the 100th anniversary of the national parks – a great time to get out and enjoy the most beautiful parks this country has to offer.
+It’s a great time to get out and enjoy the most beautiful parks this country has to offer.
 And, with some budget-saving tips, you can put that extra money toward exciting adventures.
 Like zip lining through the Rockies!

 Visiting America’s majestic national parks is on many people’s bucket lists.
 But, just like any vacation, the price of idyllic bliss can be steep.